 7. Get external help for international shipping

-Ensure accurate and detailed descriptions of goods and correct Harmonized System (HS) codes to prevent customs delays.
+Ensure accurate and detailed descriptions of goods and correct Harmonised System (HS) codes to prevent customs delays.
 Explore resources like the DHL Express International Shipping Toolkit for guidance on global brand strategy and reducing cart abandonment

 8. Get smart about your delivery routes

 Some items just always seem to get damaged in transit.
-It’s worth analyzing which products get damaged—maybe there’s a pattern that means you can treat those packages differently.
+It’s worth analysing which products get damaged—maybe there’s a pattern that means you can treat those packages differently.
 Evaluate different shipping providers for reliability—the cheapest option in the short term sometimes means more expensive over the long term once damaged items and lost customers are taken into account.
-Also, consider load planning software to optimize the way goods are loaded for safer transport.
+Also, consider load planning software to optimise the way goods are loaded for safer transport.

 9. Embrace technology

 AI, analytics, and automation are making waves in the logistics sector.
 AI adoption in logistics is growing by 43%2 every year, so it makes sense to seriously consider your own AI strategy.
 Explore software solutions that automate and optimize elements of your logistics operations, such as stock analysis, staff scheduling, and inventory management.
-Route management and optimization—making sure drivers take the best route to make all drops quickly and economically—is a common application of AI and has been for a number of years.
+Route management and optimisation—making sure drivers take the best route to make all drops quickly and economically—is a common application of AI and has been for a number of years.

 10. Focus on last-mile delivery